 6 Most Popular Pakistani Dishes You Should Try

-• Lunch: A Pakistani lunch menu may consist of Rice, Roti, Dal, Shorba, Aloo gosht, and various stews.
+- Lunch: A Pakistani lunch menu may include Rice, Roti, Dal, Shorba, Aloo gosht, and various stews.

 Most Popular Pakistani Dishes: